hskingr/youtube_time/docs/build_plan.md

 **Status**: ✅ Complete (core implementation done)

 This document serves as a reference for the project architecture and implementation strategy.
 The codebase has evolved since initial planning; see [README.md](../README.md) and [QUICKSTART.md](QUICKSTART.md) for current setup.
+The current app uses **YouTube Data API only** (no Custom Search), and some file names mentioned below (e.g., cache.ts, fuzzy-matcher.js) were part of earlier iterations.

 ## Overview